 Products That May Reduce Your Risk of Breast Cancer

-Individual products contain only small amounts of these questionable chemicals, if they do at all.
-But there is growing concern that the ubiquity of such agents in cosmetics, household products, and certain plastics, may have a cumulative estrogenic effect.
-"We are not saying if you use a certain product with estrogenic ingredients it will cause breast cancer," Snedeker says.
-"But the science suggests your risk may be reduced if you avoid these ingredients."
+“We are not saying if you use a certain product with these ingredients it will cause breast cancer," Snedeker says.
+"But the science suggests your risk may be reduced if you avoid them."
 Here are a few ways to play it safe.